Pimples vs. Acne: What's the Difference?

 Treating acne, blemishes, and acne scars

-There are always a million hot new acne treatments on the market, from pore strips and pimple patches to chemical peels, but some active ingredients, like salicylic acid and benzoyl peroxide, have been found to be very effective in acne treatment.
+There are always a million hot new acne treatments on the market, from pore strips and hydrocolloid patches to chemical peels, but some acne-fighting ingredients, like salicylic acid and benzoyl peroxide, have been found to be very effective in acne treatment.
 Consult a dermatologist on all treatment options, especially when it comes to severe acne.
-Based on your skin condition, your dermatologist might suggest prescription medication or topical treatment, like a topical retinoid, oral antibiotics, or topical antibiotics.
+Based on your skin condition, your dermatologist might suggest prescription medication like oral antibiotics or topical medications like a topical retinoid or topical antibiotics.

 Learn more about ingredients to treat acne here.